pippinbarr/cart253-2019/examples/atom-git.md

 Now the changed files have been committed to the local repository

+__If you don't see anything in the Git window, try closing it with the x button in its tab and then reopening it, or worst case try restarting Atom__

 ## To Push

 1. Click the (tiny) "Push" button in the bottom right of Atom